-Get to grips with the basics of using charts for technical analysis
+Get to know the basics of using charts for technical analysis

 Chart analysis is the projection of future price movements via the analysis of historical price movements, where historical price movements can be presented in various ways.

-The bar chart, also called the Western chart, is a demonstration of the price development in which, for each period, the highest and lowest prices, and the opening and closing prices are recorded using a bar.
+The bar chart, also called the Western chart, is a demonstration of price development in which for each period the highest and lowest prices and the opening and closing prices are recorded using bars.
 The highest and lowest prices are represented by the ends of the vertical bar, the opening price is represented by a horizontal dash on the left of the vertical bar, and the opening price is represented by a horizontal dash on the right of the vertical bar.

 The individual bar gives an indication of the market movement for a given day, when talking about a daily chart.
-For example, the bars in figure 1 show that the opening price on day 2 was higher than the opening price on day 1 but that the closing price on day 2 was lower than on day 1.
+For example, the bars in Figure 1 show that the opening price on day 2 was higher than the opening price on day 1, while the closing price on day 2 was lower than it was on day 1.
 The bars also indicate that the price movement on day 1 was greater than on day 2.
 Furthermore, the price increased on day 1, while it fell on day 2.

-The difference between the lowest and highest price on the trading day is represented by a vertical line running through the body.
+The difference between the lowest and highest price on a given trading day is represented by a vertical line running through the body.
 Figure 2 shows the Japanese candlesticks for the same price movements were used in Figure 1.

-In a line chart, prices are shown as points on the graph.
+In a line chart, prices are shown as points on a graph.
 The frequency with which the prices are recorded depends on the total period presented on the chart.
-For example, if the chart covers e period of several months, the closing prices for all trading days are included.
-However, if the chart shows the price development for e a period of several years, only weekly prices or even only monthly prices are shown.
-The horizontal axis of a line chart represents the time and the vertical axis shows the price.
+For example, if the chart covers a period of several months, the closing prices for all trading days are included.
+However, if the chart shows the price development for a period of several years, only weekly prices or even only monthly prices are shown.
+The horizontal axis of a line chart represents the time, while the vertical axis shows the price.

-In addition, weekly and monthly charts compress the price action to allow for much longer range trend analysis.
+In addition, weekly and monthly charts compress the price action to allow for much longer-range trend analysis.
 A weekly chart can go back as much as five years and a monthly chart up to 20 years.
-It`s a simple technique that assists the chartist study the markets from a longer range perspective – a valuable perspective that is often lost by relying solely on daily charts.
+It’s a simple technique that can help you study the markets from a longer-range perspective – a valuable perspective that is often lost when relying solely on daily charts.

 A chart can become an extremely useful tool in the art or skill of market forecasting once the rules are understood.